Calendar: Setting Up Microsoft Office/Outlook Integration Follow

 Microsoft Office 365

-If you have followed the steps above in How to Pair Your E-Mail with Law Ruler, then you will be ready to use the Law Ruler Calendar IF you have Microsoft Office 365.
+If you have followed the steps described in Syncing and Sending Emails From Law Ruler With the Outlook/Office 365/Exchange E-Mail and Calendar Integration, then you will be ready to use the Law Ruler Calendar.

 Microsoft Office 365 is the ONLY version of Outlook/Exchange at this time that auto-detects shared calendars and is truly designed for cloud integration outside of your Microsoft Outlook application.